 Voice over: the real essentials

 What are the voice over essentials?
 I'm a French voice actor since 1994.
-I work in French (obviously!) and, being bilingual, also record voice overs in English with French accent : voice acting is a proper trade.
+I work in French (obviously!) and, being bilingual, also record voice overs in English : voice acting is a proper trade.
 And to practice it, you need a few essentials.

 Some are obvious, others... less so.
 Here is a non-exhaustive list of 15 things that are essential to professional voice over work.